-- students experience a positive emotional climate; - the environment supports the intended learning.

-3.3.4 Construction to ensure credibility of content.
+- students experience a positive emotional climate; - the environment supports the intended learning. - 3.3.4 Construction to ensure credibility of content.
 As defined by Koehler and Mishra (Koehler et al., 2013), content knowledge (see Chapter 2 and Figure 2.1) pertains to the evidence and established theories, practices, ideas and organisational frameworks that are understood by teachers and covered in the content.
 Stage 1 of the method ensured that authors and sources were credible.
-Users of the online program should be able to authenticate that the information provided is credible and evidencebased by ensuring that and knowledge of graduate teachers and highly skilled teachers of reading (e.g. AITSL's Australian Professional Standards for Teachers [see Appendix E]; Australian Curriculum [see Appendix F] and International Dyslexia Association Knowledge and Practice Standards for Teachers of Reading [see Appendix G]).
+Users of the online program should be able to authenticate that the information provided is credible and evidence-based by ensuring that - all authors have been referenced; - all publications have been referenced; - there are links to credible websites that concur with the information provided in the modules; - professional links are available to connect content directly to the necessary skills and knowledge of graduate teachers and highly skilled teachers of reading (e.g. AITSL's Australian Professional Standards for Teachers [see Appendix E]; Australian Curriculum [see Appendix F] and International Dyslexia Association Knowledge and Practice Standards for Teachers of Reading [see Appendix G]).